nicklockwood/GLView/README.md

 - PVRTC4 - 4 bits-per-pixel lossy compression, with or without alpha
 - PVRTC2 - 2 bits-per-pixel lossy compression, with or without alpha

-Apple includes a command-line PVT texture generation application called texturetool with the Xcode developer tools.
-This can usually be found at:
+Apple includes a command-line PVR texture generation application called texturetool with the Xcode developer tools.
+This can usually be found in the following easy-to-remember location:

-/Developer/Platforms/iPhoneOS.platform/Developer/usr/bin/texturetool
+    /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/usr/bin/texturetool

+You may wish to set up an alias to this tool by typing the following into the terminal:

+    alias texturetool='/Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/Developer/usr/bin/texturetool'

 The texturetool application is fairly limited, and can only be used to create 4bpp (bits-per-pixel) and 2bpp compressed images, which are extremely low quality and look a bit like highly compressed jpegs.
-These are probably not good enough for still images - especially images containing transparency (the PVR OpenGL logo in the example demonstrates this) - but may be appropriate for video frames or textures for 3D models.
+These are probably not good enough for detailed still images, especially images containing transparency (the PVR OpenGL logo in the example demonstrates this), but may be appropriate for video frames or textures for 3D models.

 **NOTE:** In addition to needing power-of-two dimensions, PVR images must also be perfectly square, i.e. the width and height must be equal.
 Valid sizes are 2x2, 4x4, 8x8, 16x16, 32x32, 64x64, 128x128, 256x256, etc. Remember to crop or scale your images to a valid size before converting them.

 The typical texturetool settings you will want to use are one of the following:

-	/Developer/Platforms/iPhoneOS.platform/Developer/usr/bin/texturetool -e PVRTC --channel-weighting-perceptual --bits-per-pixel-4 -f PVR -o {output_file_name}.pvr {input_file_name}.png
+	texturetool -e PVRTC --channel-weighting-perceptual --bits-per-pixel-4 -f PVR -o {output_file_name}.pvr {input_file_name}.png

 This generates a 4 bpp compressed PVR image.

-	/Developer/Platforms/iPhoneOS.platform/Developer/usr/bin/texturetool -e PVRTC --channel-weighting-perceptual --bits-per-pixel-2 -f PVR -o {output_file_name}.pvr {input_file_name}.png
+	texturetool -e PVRTC --channel-weighting-perceptual --bits-per-pixel-2 -f PVR -o {output_file_name}.pvr {input_file_name}.png

 This generates a 2 bpp compressed PVR image.